CryptoPlazaHQ/MemoryChain/CredentiaLit/Sinopsis/README.md

 > "The true measure of freedom is not what you are permitted to do, but what you are inherently capable of doing without permission."
 > — _CredentiaLit Protocol Manifesto_

 You've discovered the engine of verifiable trust, the key that unlocks a new era of decentralized identity and authorization.
-The **CredentiaLit SDK** is not merely a tool; it's a **protocol for empowerment**, designed to infuse any application with the architecturally inevitable security and flexibility of Lit Protocol.
+The **CredentiaLit SDK and App** is not merely a tool; it's a **protocol for empowerment**, designed to infuse any application with the architecturally inevitable security and flexibility of Lit Protocol.

 ### The Problem: When Fragmented Trust Stalls Education and Innovation